Metta Sandiford-Artest: Name change

 On September 16, 2011, Artest officially changed his name to Metta World Peace.
 "Changing my name was meant to inspire and bring youth together all around the world," World Peace said in a statement released after the name change court hearing.
-World Peace chose the first name Metta, a traditional Buddhist word that means loving kindness and friendliness towards all.
+World Peace chose the first name Metta, a traditional Buddhist word that means loving, kindness, and friendliness towards all.

 Family

 World Peace and Kimsha Hatfield started an on-and-off relationship when they were 15 and 14.
 Their first child Sadie was born in 1997.
 They went on to have two more children together, Ron III and Diamond, and were married from June 2003 until their divorce in 2009.
 Kimsha was a cast member on VH1's reality TV show Basketball Wives: LA.
 Ron III also became a professional basketball player.
 World Peace has another son, Jeron, with his former high school girlfriend Jennifer Palma.
 He paid for his brother to attend law school, and became a grandfather with the birth of his eldest daughter Sadie's first child.

 On May 4, 2020, World Peace announced that he had changed his name once again to Metta Sandiford-Artest, combining his last name with that of his second wife, Maya Sandiford.

 Sandiford-Artest has a company, The Artest Management Group, which includes a film division and a Certified Public Accountant division to assist athletes with tax preparation.
 He became interested in mathematics in high school and in the late 2010s he began taking analytics classes at UCLA and developing a sports app.
 "I’ve turned it on mentally," he said, and compared his new pursuits to the teenage years he learned basketball.
-In March 2023, Sandiford-Artest was announced as a partner in MOORvision Technologies and Ucam, a camera built to capture athlete's point of view during games.
+In March 2023, Sandiford-Artest was announced as a partner in MOORvision Technologies and Ucam, a camera built to capture athletes' point of view during games.